-4 With Yorkville's annexation as St. Paul's Ward, two streets required new names, with Sydenham 8becoming Cumberland Street and William renamed Yorkville Avenue.
+4 With Yorkville's annexation as St. Paul's Ward, two streets required new names, with Sydenham becoming Cumberland Street and William renamed Yorkville Avenue.
 They anchor the block where the subject property is found and remain primary commercial streets in the Yorkville neighbourhood

-The historical maps and atlases, as well as other images in Section 6 of this report trace the development of Yorkville and the subject property at 830 Yonge Street.
+The historical maps and atlases, as well as other images in Section 6 of this report trace the development of Yorkville and the subject property at 832 Yonge Street.

-830 Yonge Street
+832 Yonge Street

-The property at 830 Yonge Street, north of Bloor Street West in Yorkville stands on land originally surveyed as Lot 21 in Concession 2 from the Bay, which was granted to military veteran and politician, David William Smith in 1798.
-The acreage was acquired by John Elmsley, the Chief Justice of Upper Canada, whose family began selling parts of the tract in the 1820s.
+The subject property at 832 Yonge Street, north of Bloor Street West in Yorkville stands on land originally surveyed as Lot 21 in Concession 2 from the Bay, which was granted to military veteran and politician, David William Smith in 1798.
+The acreage was acquired by John Elmsley, the Chief Justice of Upper Canada, whose family began selling parcels along Yonge Street in the 1820s.

 During the 1830s and 1840s, Toronto resident John Sleigh (1796-1864) purchased land near the northwest corner of present-day Yonge and Cumberland Streets in Yorkville.
-Sleigh was an English-born butcher who, in the early 19th century operated his business on York Street and was successful enough to live on Duke Street (now Adelaide Street East), which was the most fashionable residential district in the city.
-Sleigh was recorded on his Yorkville property in 1850, prior to the incorporation of the Village (1853) when he was chosen as one of the first municipal councillors.
-Sleigh resided in a single-storey roughcast (stucco) house until his death in 1864, after which it was retained by his trustees and occupied by his son-in-law, builder William Rowell (1824-1873).
+Sleigh was an English-born butcher who, in the early 19th century operated his business on York Street and was successful enough to live on Duke Street (now Adelaide Street East), which was the most fashionable residential district in the city.5 Sleigh was recorded on his Yorkville property in 1850, prior to the incorporation of the Village (1853) when he was chosen as one of the first municipal councillors.6 Sleigh resided in a single-storey roughcast (stucco) house until his death in 1864, after which it was occupied by his son-in-law, builder William Rowell (1824-1873).7